 Let's get this party started!

-While you do your camp activities and crafts, listen to the "Camping" playlist on Spotify.
+in the table below.
+You can also create camp bandanas or tshirts with tie dye or fabric markers.
+These can be worn throughout your camp week!While you do your camp activities and crafts, listen to the "Camping" playlist on Spotify.
 You can access it for free if you do not have

 Let's beat the heat with some water play!